 Winter is coming, and it’s already pretty cold and rainy here in Caucasus, after warm and colorful autumn.
 It’s time for some sun and warmth, and for that we are heading to Dubai and Abu Dhabi in Arab Emirates!
 We’ll also explore at least the two neighboring emirates Sharjah and Ajman, since we reserved an AirBnB room from Ajman, northeast from Dubai.
 This trip to UAE will be kind of like holiday for us, just 12 days stay, and more about sightseeing than working.
 This is our first visit ever to Arabian Peninsula, and to be honest, it has never been on top of our must-visit list.
 One obvious reason is the price level, UAE is not the most budget friendly destination for sure, and after Caucasus everything is ridiculously expensive, starting from the accommodation.
 Our daily budget target of maximum 50 euros per day (for two) is most probably not going to hold, but we will try to find out how to travel in Arab Emirates on a budget, and share our experiences.

 After the sort stay under the burning sun and in the middle of skyscrapers in UAE, we will head to Cyprus for the winter!
 We traveled in Cyprus last February, and really liked the island.
 It’s one of the warmest places in Europe in winter time, quite affordable, and there are interesting cities, picturesque villages, great possibilities for hiking and beautiful beaches.
 That’s pretty much everything that couple of nomads need.
-In December we will stay couple of weeks house-sitting and taking care of two dogs in Pyrgos, near the city of Limassol, really looking forward to that!
-We love dogs, and staying over the Christmas in a small village, in a house with a fireplace sounds just great.
+In December we will stay couple of weeks house-sitting and taking care of two dogs in a small village near the city of Limassol, really looking forward to that!
+We love dogs, and staying over the Christmas in a house with a fireplace sounds just great.
 In January we will spend a bit over a week exploring the island and having a good time with dear friends from Finland!
 That will be great for sure.
 Otherwise plans for January and February in Cyprus are open at this point, but it will be combination of nomad life and adventures!